samrushing/cps-python/README.rst

     @cps_manual
     def cps_double (k, x):
         k (x * 2)

+An easy way to think about this function is to consider it a replacement for the 'return' statement.

 Note: you don't normally provide or concern yourself with this argument, unless you are writing code that will interface with CPS'd code.